-Section 1.4 Family Assessment Process for Prospective Resource Families

-The resource family assessment is an educational process where the prospective resource family's strengths are evaluated to determine their capacity for parenting and to acquaint them with the regulations of the foster care and adoption programs.
-The Family Assessment process must be completed and approved prior to children being placed with the family unless a waiver is issued.
+Section 1.4 Family Assessment Process for Prospective Resource Families completed and approved prior to children being placed with the family unless a waiver is issued.
 A waiver cannot be made for the completion of the Criminal Records Check or the APS/CPS Background Check.
 Waivers for the Family Assessment process will be determined on a case-by-case basis.
 This assessment consists of the following: